lunaprise/Lunaprise/README.md

 ![image](https://github.com/user-attachments/assets/3fb46ec7-9ac2-4b51-a5f4-9e5336fb88b1)

 COSPAR ID: Stands for ‘Committee on Space Research Identifier’.
 It is an international number assigned to man-made objects launched in space.
-It consists of the launch year, a three-digit incrementing launch number of that year and a letter code to distinguish objects between them.
+It consists of the launch year, a three-digit incrementing launch number of that year, and a letter code to distinguish objects between them.
 Only successful launches are given a COSPAR ID.

 Name: Official name of the object.
 In the case of small objects, their type names are used.
 A ‘plus’ sign is used when several objects are still fixed together.
-Information in brackets are either engine names, serials or reference.
+Information in brackets are either engine names, serials or references.

 type: Object type.
 In the case of small objects, it is identical to its name.